 The radius gauge is combined with another gauge known as fillet gauge which in mechanics means a rounding of the part design

 Join our Mechanical Engineering short courses at Home Page

-learn more about all instruments in our Advance Engineering Metrology Course.
+learn more about all instruments in our Course Engineering Metrology & 3D Measurement Course.